-Portland restaurants get boost in business, pressure from ‘City of the Year’ honor
+Portland restaurants get boost in business, stress from ‘City of the Year’ honor

 [Bon Appetit magazine names Portland its City of the Year]

-When the article came out — on Tuesday, Aug.
+When the article came out — Tuesday, Aug.
 7 — Portland restaurants felt an immediate impact.

 “From Tuesday, just right out the gate, we were just significantly busier than we usually are,” said Kit Paschal, general manager of The Shop, an oyster bar on Washington Avenue that was named in the Bon Appetit writeup.
 “And then as we got toward Wednesday and Thursday, we were already going through our weekly order of oysters that we get from our farmers, a lot quicker than we usually do.”